Negro Green Book

-We only have a few left until more are received.
+We are out of Book #1.
 Please contact us if interested.

 Select one of three books shown.
 Description:

 #1 "The 1940 Negro Motorist Green Book" (52 pages)

 #2 "The 1963-64 Travelers' Green Book" (108 pages)

 #3 "The 1954 negro Travelers' Green Book" (88 pages)

 Launched in 1936 as the "Negro Motorist Green-Book", these annual guides showed readers restaurants, hotels, tourist homes, and even gas stations and drug stores that were willing to take their money.
 They became an essential part of road trips in the Jim Crow era.
 Recently, the "Green Book" has received a great deal of media attention with coverage on CNN, NPR, CBS, the Washington Post, the New York Times and more, all telling about how vital these guides were to Black travelers.
 The original guides are museum pieces now.